whiteribbonalliance/dashboard-api/README.md

 ## Deployment to Azure Web Apps

 Add the required environment variables to `Application settings` in the Azure web app.
 Add optional environment variables if needed.

+Make sure the Web App contains the env variable `SCM_DO_BUILD_DURING_DEPLOYMENT` set to `True`.
+This allows the Web App to create a build during deployment.

 For deployment, it is also required to add the following environment variables to `Repository secrets` in GitHub: